Data export¶

 Export Job State¶

-Export jobs can either be in an Active
+Export jobs can be in one of three states: Initializing

 or Failed

-state.
 Hovering over the state pill will provide additional details as to why the export job has failed.
-If your job has failed due to your bucket being in the wrong region, or due to a misconfigured IAM policy, you can hover over the failure to retry the job.
-For example, if your export job fails due to misconfigured IAM policy, you can update the bucket policy and then retry.
+For example, if your export job fails due to a misconfigured bucket policy, you can update the bucket policy and then retry the job.

 Export Job Deletion¶